3 registered (DavidM-LT, 2 invisible),

 “You don't know!
 You don't know why you're here!
 You punk!” he suddenly yells to Bobby, our driver, a twenty-something who seems cool enough.
 “You ungrateful ingrates!
 I don't know how you were allowed back in here, Bobby.
 I know if I had anything to do with it, you wouldn't be here!
 Haven't you figured out yet that we're not stupid!
 Anytime I ask you a questions, nine times out of ten I already know the answer!
 Now what happened at Wild Wings.
 Who went in.
 Why'd you go in.”

-“I just wanted to use the bathroom,” Y__ says.
+“I only wanted to use the bathroom,” Y__ says.

 “And then why weren't you turned around and sent back to the house!”